 Different campaigns using the same strategy can have different performance targets.
 If you don’t have profitability formulas available, try using your historical average CPA or ROAS.

-This is all about driving as many clicks as you can within a set level of spend.
+This is all about driving as many clicks as you can within a given budget.

 - Use Maximize Clicks if you have a set of keywords that you want to drive as many clicks for you as possible.
 It can be particularly effective with driving traffic to upper funnel or high visibility keywords.